 • neurological complications of cardiac surgery are serious, increasing mortality, length of hospital stay, and costs

-• fatal cerebral infarction and severe diffuse encephalopathy with dementia represent the extremes in the spectrum of disabilities that can result from extracorporeal circulation surgery
+• fatal cerebral infarction and severe diffuse encephalopathy with dementia represent the extremes in the spectrum of disabilities that can result from extracorporeal circulation (ECC) surgery

 • MRI studies demonstrated recent ischemic lesions even in asymptomatic patients!